 Though the story was so disturbing many felt it could not possibly be true, the evidence uncovered by police was damming and disturbing.
-The apartment in which Man-yee had been tortured was full of Hello Kitty memorabilia, from sheets to curtains, to towels, and silverware.
+The apartment in which Man-yee had been tortured was full of Hello Kitty memorabilia, from sheets and curtains to towels and silverware.
 Furthermore, the body part trophies taken from Man-yee were found inside, with evidence that all three men had interacted with them.

-Next, read about the horrifying case of Junko Furuta, who was subjected to sadistic torture for a month by her classmates.
-Then, read about the American master of torture, H.H.
-Holmes, and his house of horrors.
+After reading about the excruciating Hello Kitty murder, read about the horrifying case of Junko Furuta, who was subjected to sadistic torture for a month by her classmates.
+Then, read about the horrifying cage homes that Hong Kong’s poor were once forced to live in.